 - A twelve-discipline DevOps-aware manifesto inspired by the Twelve-Factor App

-- A report about how listening to Kim & Spear could have prevented recent real world OPS catastrophes
+- A report about how listening to Kim and Spear could have prevented recent real world ops catastrophes

 - A K8s readiness probe design that classifies dependencies as private vs shared, informed by SRE